 Right-click on the "Cited by" link and open the link in a new tab.

 In the newly opened tab, use the sidebar options to sort or limit your citations by date.
-You can also set up a Google Scholar Alert to notify you when your work is cited again.

 Google Scholar now has a citation profile service.
 If you have a Google account, you can create a profile that displays your scholarly works and citations in Google Scholar and calculates certain metrics.
 Scholar profiles look like so: